ome/omero-guide-introduction/docs/data-management.rst

 Further, if any objects are moved, the links to any annotations
-(such as ``Tags`` or attached ``File annotations``) linked to these objects will be severed in case these annotations belong to others or in case these annotations belong to you but are also linked to some other objects in the original group which are not being moved.
+(such as ``Tags`` or attached ``File annotations``) linked to these objects will be deleted in case these annotations belong to others or in case these annotations belong to you but are also linked to some other objects in the original group which are not being moved.